PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_home.md

 ## Lost Immortals

+The book *What If?* by Randall Munroe[^1] compiles a collection of crazy hypotheticals, along with enthusiastically scientific replies from the author.
+Below is one such quandary:

 > If two immortal people were placed on opposite sides of an uninhabited Earth-like planet, how long would it take them to find each other?
 100,000 years?
 1,000,000 years?

 **STOP:** What would you propose that the two immortals could do to find each other?

 * Solution from book is below.
 Need to discuss this solution in the context of what comes before (there are thoughts to go to the coastlines.
 You could also decide to meet each other at the North Pole if you could discuss in advance.)
 Munroe describes his approach as "be an ant".
 Ants also use this type of random walk strategy.

-Here’s the algorithm that I would follow (if you’re ever lost on a planet with me, keep this in mind!):

-If you have no information, walk at random, leaving a trail of stone markers, each one pointing to the next.
+> If you have no information, walk at random, leaving a trail of stone markers, each one pointing to the next.
 For every day that you walk, rest for three.
 Periodically mark the date alongside the cairn.
 It doesn’t matter how you do this, as long as it’s consistent.
 You could chisel the number of days into a rock, or lay out rocks to plot the number.
+>

-If you come across a trail that’s newer than any you’ve seen before, start following it as fast as you can.
+> If you come across a trail that’s newer than any you’ve seen before, start following it as fast as you can.
 If you lose the trail and can’t recover it, resume leaving your own trail.
+>

-You don’t have to come across the other player’s current location; you simply have to come across a location where they’ve been.
+> You don’t have to come across the other player’s current location; you simply have to come across a location where they’ve been.
 You can still chase one another in circles, but as long as you move more quickly when you’re following a trail than when you’re leaving one, you’ll find each other in a matter of years or decades.
+>

-And if your partner isn’t cooperating—perhaps they’re just sitting where they started and waiting for you—then you’ll get to see some neat stuff.
+> And if your partner isn’t cooperating—perhaps they’re just sitting where they started and waiting for you—then you’ll get to see some neat stuff.

-This story is from *What If*.[^1]

 * What is the point of this introduction?
 Discuss the power of randomness that we have already repeatedly seen throughout the book.
 Then point out that although randomness is useful for running simulations, it is also useful as an algorithm for finding things.